-In addition, no student with an outstanding account will be allowed to register for future courses, and their college transcript will be held until payment in full has been received.
+In addition, no student with an outstanding account balance greater than \$500.00 will not be allowed to register for future courses, and their college transcript may be held until payment in full has been received.

 Deferment/Payment Plan

 In accordance with Minnesota State Policy 5.12, M State has the ability to grant deferments and payment plans to students demonstrating the need for such arrangements.